mariadb-corporation/MaxScale/Documentation/Authenticators/Authentication-Modules.md

 ## Limitations and troubleshooting

-When a client logs in to MaxScale, MaxScale sees the client's IP address.
+When a client logs into MaxScale, MaxScale sees the client's IP address.
 When MaxScale then connects the client to backends (using the client's username and password), the backends see the connection coming from the IP address of MaxScale.
 If the client user account is to a wildcard host (`'alice'@'%'`), this